thomashillenbrand/friendigami/README.md

 - **Friend Management** — Add, edit, and delete friends with short unique IDs (e.g. `TH`, `MW`)
 - **Auto-Generated Combinations** — All possible groupings are created automatically when friends are added or removed
 - **Occurrence Tracking** — Click any combination to toggle its occurred status, with timestamps
-- **Filtering** — Filter combinations by group size and occurred status
+- **Filtering** — Filter combinations by group size, occurred status, and specific friends (multi-select dropdown)
 - **Progress Tracking** — See how many combinations you've completed out of the total
 - **SMS Integration** — Text friend IDs to a Twilio number (e.g. `TH, MW, RZ`) and get a response confirming whether it's a new combination or already logged
 - **Self-Hostable** — Dockerized with Cloudflare Tunnel support, designed to run on a Raspberry Pi